 Throughout my early career, I would think about problem solving and possibilities.
 I found myself studying business models and thinking about our customers.
 I would flow-chart alternative designs to that would strengthen our products, our customer relationships, and our value.
 I dreamed of a better way.

 My entrepreneurial spirit led me to launch my first business in 1993.
 It was a rollercoaster of terror and bliss.
 My life was lived on what I call “the ecstasy and agony scale.”
 For those of you have lived this journey - trying to turn your dream into something real - you perfectly understand.
 The joy I have found in daring to imagine things differently, to improve life and expand opportunity cannot be bought with money.
-And now, nearly 25 years later, this journey of following a dream to make a difference is my fuel for life.
+And now, 25 years later, I find this journey of following a dream to make a difference is the fuel of life.

 Life saving drugs, electricity, cars, airplanes, the smartphone, even the freedom of speech we sometimes take for granted — All of these were someone’s dream.
 What other people thought impossible, someone dreamed for the future.
 Their dreams shaped history and defined a future which is now our present.
 Just like their dreams, I believe our dreams shape the future too.

 My life’s journey has certainly had its twists and turns.
 And, unfortunately, life doesn’t always go the way we planned.
 Losing my son in 2015 meant losing all the dreams of his having a family and what his impact might have been had he not died at 25.
 I’ve won and lost in this journey of life - making my own fair share of mistakes, making a few good decisions too, and realizing I won’t achieve everything the way I had planned.
 And now that I’m well into my mid-50’s, I am acutely aware of just how limited my time on this earth is.
 I’m also more aware of the importance of holding onto important dreams.